jin09/blog/_posts/2021-10-29-state-design-pattern.md

 python3 elevator.py
 ```

 The program outputs the logs on a separate log file.
-To view:
+To view elevator movement in realtime:

 ```
 tail -f log_file.log